felixzzz/Laravel-Test-Helpers/docs/05-Model-Helpers.md

 }
 ```

 All model test helpers are stored as a trait.
 This makes them super easy to import into our test class.
-Simply add `use Way\Tests\ModelHelpers;` to the top of the class, and you should be good to go.
+Simply add `use Felixzzz\Tests\ModelHelpers;` to the top of the class, and you should be good to go.

 In the example above, we are asserting that a User model should be invalid, unless its `name` field is not empty.